pharo-open-documentation/pharo-wiki/General/Playground.md

 The Playground can be used to quickly execute Pharo code.
 You write something and then can do operations on the code, such as:

 ### Do it
-Shortcut: `⌘D` It Executes the code/expression
+Shortcut: `cmd/ctrl + d` It Executes the code/expression

 ![Do it command on playground](Playground_do_it.png)